KseniyaShestakova/EPFL_internship/overview.md

 ### Issues and questions
 1. No normal modification time support.
 I can save it myself like a field or like metadata, but probably it is not the case.
-2. Write behaves strange, seems like there is no possibility to modify text without rewriting it completely. (the whole content may be saved to a file, but probaly it is not ok)
+2. Write behaves strange, seems like there is no possibility to modify text without rewriting it completely. (the whole content may be saved to a file, but probaly it is not ok) ------- maybe can be handled via upload from hook, but I didn't understand what it is
 3. I didn't find a function for sync.
 4. Do I need a hash table like in posix implementation of backend?
 Probably yes, because I can't find another way to support understanding whether the object already exists.
 5. Is my iterator ok?